Manfred Poschenreider

 Manfred Poschenreider (31 March 1938 – 11 September 2023) was a German motorcycle racer and competed in Grasstrack, Longtrack and Speedway.
 He was also known as Manni Poschenreider during his speedway career.

 Career

 Poschenreider started his career riding in junior classes in 1953 before racing internationally from 1959.
-From 1966 to 1968 he won three European Championship sand championships.
+From 1966 to 1968, he won three European Championship sand championships.
 He rode for MC Krumbach, where he won the West German League Championship in 1975 and 1976.

-Long Eaton Archers made an unsuccessful attempt to sign him in 1966.
+Long Eaton Archers made an unsuccessful attempt to sign Poschenreider in 1966.

 Poschenreider died on 11 September 2023, at the age of 85.